-Heavy-ion collisions at intermediate beam energies are well suited to provide high net-baryon densities.
-This is illustrated in Fig. 2 where the excitation energy density in the center of the collision zone is shown as a function of the net-baryon density for central Au+Au collisions at beam energies of 5A and 10A GeV as predicted by several transport models and a hydrodynamic calculation [12, 13].
+Heavy-ion collisions at moderate beam energies are well suited to provide high net-baryon densities.
+This is illustrated in Fig. 2, where the excitation energy density in the center of the collision zone is shown as a function of the net-baryon density for central Au+Au collisions at beam energies of 5A and 10A GeV as predicted by several transport models and a hydrodynamic calculation [12,13].
 The excitation energy is defined as $\epsilon^(t) = \epsilon(t) - m_N \rho(t)$ with $\epsilon(t)$ the energy density and $m_N \rho(t)$ the mass density.
-The solid lines correspond to phase trajectories which turn in a clockwise sense, and the dots on the curves labelled UrQMD and QGSM correspond to steps of 1 fm/c in collision time.
-The dashed lines enclose the expected region of phase coexistence.
+The solid lines correspond to the time evolution of the system; they turn in a clockwise sense, and the dots on the curves labelled UrQMD and QGSM correspond to steps of 1 fm/c in collision time.
+The dashed lines enclose the expected region of phase coexistence [14].